 Sometimes professionals use other tools to find out what type of difficulties your child might have.
 These tools might not identify every child on the spectrum, especially those who have milder signs of ASD.

 - Developmental Behaviour Checklist (DBC)

-- Psycho Educational Profile - Revised (PEP-R)
+- Psycho Educational Profile - Third Edition (PEP-3).

 Testing for other medical difficulties and delays

 Because other medical difficulties sometimes go along with autism spectrum disorder (ASD), your paediatrician might also do other tests, like a physical examination and history, and a hearing test.
 These tests: